-Hot / Cold Block Production
+Hot and Cold Block Production

-- A wallet is said to be "hot" if the private key is available on a machine that is connected to the internet.
-More careful block producers may wish to avoid having hot wallets with substantial stake on them to mitigate risk in the case of hackers breaking into their systems.
+- A wallet is "hot" if the private key is available on a machine that is connected to the internet.
+To mitigate risk in the case of hackers breaking into their systems, careful block producers avoid having hot wallets with substantial stake on them.

-The next chunk of this article describes the actions needed to produce blocks effectively with the majority of your stake starting on and remaining on a cold wallet.
+You can produce blocks effectively with the majority of your stake starting on and remaining on a cold wallet.

-Creating a hot wallet
+Create a hot wallet account

-Take note of your hot public key.
+Take note of your hot wallet public key.

 Fill your hot wallet with some dust

-Creating a cold wallet
+Create a cold wallet account

-Configuring your cold wallet
+Configure your cold wallet

 Your cold wallet must be present in the consensus ledger before its stake can be counted when delegated to your hot wallet.

 Delegate your cold wallet to your hot wallet

 - If you've set up your account to delegate to the correct spot in the genesis ledger, then no further action is needed.

-Creating the SNARK within the secure hardware especially is extremely difficult and likely impossible to do quickly enough for our protocol given today's technology.
+Creating the SNARK within the secure hardware is extremely difficult and likely impossible to do quickly enough for the protocol with today's technology.

-Creating the Blockchain SNARK
+Creating the blockchain SNARK

-The SNARK proof uses the private key when it is embedding the VRF information into the proof.
+The SNARK proof uses the private key when it embeds the VRF information into the proof.
 This proof is in place of a simple signature that other protocols ask their validators to perform.
-Creating this SNARK proof is very computationally expensive and relies on a lot of advanced cryptography.
+Creating this SNARK proof is computationally expensive and relies on a lot of advanced cryptography.